10,000 RPM Scale

-The output of the one-shot goes through a strange circuit.
-R9, R10, D2 & D3 seem to limit the voltage and current from the logic to drive the PN2222.
-R11 appears to be a current shunt resistor in the emitter circuit that sends a low voltage pulse to the shift light module.
+R9, R10, D2 & D3 seem to limit the voltage and current from the logic to bias the PN2222.
+R11 appears to be a current shunt resistor in the emitter circuit that drives a constant current through the meter and also sends a low voltage pulse to the shift light module.
 With a functional tachometer, you should see a short 1V square pulse on the emitter starting when the points open.

 The collector is connected to the negative side of the meter and drives it.
 C2 appears to be there for filtering.

 The shift light circuit is a separate PCB module that is connected to the main tachometer PCB with 4 small wires, Lamp Power (LAMP+, Battery Power), Tachometer Power M+, (regulated 8.2V), Ground and Input Signal (Q1-E).
 The shift lamp is designed to light at and above an RPM that is user selectable via a pot.